 Most commentators realize the Seventy Weeks are seventy "weeks" of years - each day in the "week" standing for one year.
-We; therefore, have 490 years [70X7] from the beginning point ["the commandment to restore and build Jerusalem"] to the end.
-This period of time is broken into three time periods: 49 years ["seven weeks"], 434 years ["threescore and two weeks"], and 7 years ["the final 70th week"].
+We, therefore, have 490 years [70X7] from the beginning point ["the commandment to restore and build Jerusalem"] to the end.
+This period of time is broken into three time periods: 49 years ["seven weeks"], 434 years ["threescore and two weeks"], and seven years ["the final 70th week"].

-Please read the above Scripture very carefully [read the entire chapter or book of you like].
-I want you to look for something, something extremely important...
+Please read the above Scripture very carefully [read the entire chapter or book for context].
+I want you to look for something, something significant...

-Before I tell you what you should have found [or not found] let me set up a situation.
-I want to ask you a question.
-Let's say we are close friends, but we live in different communities.
-I phone you up and make plans that we will meet in five weeks and travel to Disneyland together.
-The five weeks come and go and I don't show up.
-In frustration you leave without me, having a great time - except for worrying about what has happened to me, and return home.
-Seven weeks from when we made our plans I show up and ask if you are ready to go.
+Before I tell you what you should have found [or not found], let me set up a situation.
+Let's say we are close friends but live in different communities.
+One day I phone you up, and we plan to meet in five weeks and travel to Disneyland together.
+The five weeks come and go, and I don't show up.
+In frustration, you leave without me, have a great time - except for worrying about what has happened to me, and return home.
+Seven weeks from when we made our plans, I show up and ask if you are ready to go.
 You are upset and ask how I can be two weeks late and still expect to be considered on time.
-I reply that I didn't count the two weeks I had to go to a wedding on the other side of the country and what is the matter with you for not waiting when I was promptly on five weeks according to my calculations?
+I reply that I didn't count the two weeks I had to go to a wedding on the other side of the country and what is the matter with you for not waiting when I arrived promptly in five weeks according to my calculations?
 You know it wasn't simply an error on my part.
 Would you feel deceived?
 Would you feel unfairly treated?
 What would be your thoughts about my truthfulness and integrity?